Youssef1241/import-sorter/README.md

 ### 0.1.0
 Initial Release

+### 0.1.1
+Updating Readme

 ## Credits
 Development and Logo Design by [Youssef Tarek](https://github.com/Youssef1241/import-sorter)

-If you face any problems or would like to suggest new features, just [open an issue on the repo](https://github.com/Youssef1241/linelength-import-sorter/issues), or leave a review on the [marketplace](https://marketplace.visualstudio.com/items?itemName=lavish-studios.linelength-import-sorter&ssr=false#review-details)
+If you face any problems or would like to suggest new features, just [open an issue on the repo](https://github.com/Youssef1241/linelength-import-sorter/issues), or write a review on the [marketplace](https://marketplace.visualstudio.com/items?itemName=lavish-studios.linelength-import-sorter&ssr=false#review-details)